tmtsoftware/csw/docs/src/main/commons/command.md

 ####Long Running Actions Scenario
 When actions take longer than 1 second, `onSubmit` should start the actions and return the `Started` `SubmitResponse`.
 The `Started` response indicates to the framework that long running actions have been started.
-In this case, the `Started` is returned to the sender of the command.
-Note, however, that the response returned to the sender by `submit` in the Command Service API is the final `SubmitResponse` returned when the actions are finished, not `Started`.

-Once the long running actions have started, the client code must notify the framework when the actions are completed.
+Once the long running actions have started, the receiving component code must notify the framework when the actions are completed.
 This is done be updating the @ref:[Command Response Manager](../framework/managing-command-state.md).

 In addition to the values returned for immediate completion, long running actions can return `Cancelled`.
-If the component supports a special command to cancel actions, the cancelled command should return `Cancelled` when successfully cancelled and the command that cancels a command should return `Completed`.
+If the component supports a separate command to stop a long running command, the stopped command should return `Cancelled` when successfully cancelled.
+The command that cancels the long running command should return `Completed`.

 The following table summarizes all the possible values for `SubmitResponse`.